 Now that recreational cannabis is legal in Canada, physicians can expect to receive more questions from patients about cannabis for both recreational and medical purposes.
 This article describes how the legalization of recreational cannabis may impact your medical practice.

-Impact on marijuana for medical purposes
+Impact on cannabis for medical purposes

 Impact on other aspects of medical practice

-Until many of the details concerning the legal use of recreational marijuana are fleshed out in legislation and by-laws at the provincial and municipal levels, it’s difficult to predict its full impact.
+Until many of the details concerning the legal use of recreational cannabis are fleshed out in legislation and by-laws at the provincial and municipal levels, it’s difficult to predict its full impact.
 The parts of your medical practice that may see changes include police requests for blood samples, some clinical practices, and the duty to report patients unfit to operate a motor vehicle.

 Police requests for blood samples

-You may see an increase in police requests for blood samples from patients suspected of driving while impaired by marijuana, especially if you are an emergency physician.
+You may see an increase in police requests for blood samples from patients suspected of driving while impaired by cannabis, especially if you are an emergency physician.
 The government has amended the Criminal Code, making it an offence to have a blood drug concentration (BDC) equal to or in excess of the prescribed level for tetrahydrocannabinol (THC) within two hours after driving a motor vehicle.
 These amendments will also make it somewhat easier for police to demand a blood sample from a suspect, which could result in more requests to physicians.

-You may also find that the police have a greater sense of urgency in requesting blood samples from suspected marijuana-impaired drivers than suspected alcohol-impaired drivers.
+You may also find that the police have a greater sense of urgency in requesting blood samples from suspected cannabis-impaired drivers than suspected alcohol-impaired drivers.
 BDC levels, particularly for smoked cannabis, can decline more rapidly after consumption than alcohol so time can take on greater importance for the police.